- What causes BPH?

 High PSA levels do not always mean that you have prostate cancer or any other prostate problem.

-Factors such as age and ethnicity make it hard for researchers to establish a normal range.
+There is no specific normal or abnormal level of PSA because factors such as age and ethnicity make it hard for researchers to establish a normal range.

 However, most doctors consider PSA levels of 4.0 ng/ml as high and would often recommend a prostate biopsy.